First Presbyterian Church (Schenectady, New York)

 All this began to change in 1937.
 In that year, the Rev. Herbert S. Mekeel (minister from 1937 to 1979) was called to the church, and like Dr. Backus a century earlier, started it on the road to spiritual vitality once again.
 This did not occur without the pain of change and transition.
 Rev. Herbert S. Mekeel pastored the church to 1937 to 1979, and brought with him strong evangelical teaching.
 Many members became dissatisfied and, in the first years of his pastorate, went over to the liberal First Reformed Church (RCA).
 But Rev. Mekeel held his ground, and the remaining congregation grew even larger and stronger than before.

 In the 1960s, however, theological change once again began to sweep through the United Presbyterian Church in the United States of America, the denomination of which First Presbyterian had been a member.
 The UPC adopted the Confession of 1967, which was effectively intended by its supporters to replace the Westminster Standards in the denomination and their high view of the authority of Holy Scripture.
 First Presbyterian opposed replacing the historic Westminster Confession with other confessions.
 In 1975, the congregation decided to petition the Presbytery of Albany to let First Presbyterian to change the denominational affiliation.
 In 1977, the congregation voted to dissolve all relations with Albany Presbytery.
 This led to much legal wrangling over the church property.
 A state law provision concerning churches incorporated before 1828 (First Presbyterian Church was incorporated in 1809) allowed such churches the right to change affiliation without impact on their property.
 Albany Presbytery forcefully sought to bring the congregation to heel, including through an unsuccessful effort to lock officers and members of First Presbyterian out of the church's buildings.
 A lawsuit made its way through the U.S. courts, going so far as to reach the U.S. Supreme Court.
 The case was finally settled in December 1984, in favor of the members and officers of First Presbyterian.

 In September 1989, First Presbyterian affiliated with the Presbyterian Church in America.
 In 2010, the church celebrated its 250th anniversary.
-The current senior pastor is Dr. Lawrence Roff.
+The current senior pastor is Dr. Mark Dunn.

 In 2011, First Presbyterian Church had about 400 members.

 The church building is located at 209 Union Street, Schenectady, NY 12305.